Things to Do in Long Beach, CA

 The Hangar Food Hall and Local Eateries

-After the roar of engines fades, head toward The Hangar Food Hall to refuel—this repurposed space hums with local energy, offering a rotating lineup of vendors serving fresh, ingredient-forward dishes across cuisines.
+After the roar of engines fades, head toward The Hangar Food Hall to refuel.
+This repurposed space hums with local energy, offering a rotating lineup of vendors serving fresh, ingredient-forward dishes across cuisines.
 You’ll find a casual, communal setting where modern design meets comfortable seating, and vendors emphasize seasonal produce, creative preparations, and options for many diets.
 The hall invites exploration: grab small plates to share, follow the aromas, and let live music or a weekend event set the tempo.
-It’s a place to savor variety, support local cooks, and feel a little freer with each bite.

 - Sample bold, globally inspired dishes made from local ingredients.